klytje/Speciale/analysis/scripts/special/readme.txt

 ### ARTICLE FIGURES ###
 These scripts have been made specifically for my thesis, and are probably not relevant for anyone else.
 They should still be functional, however.

-TDC_plot <output/X.root>: compares the TDC values for the four detectors.
-Note that the locations of the peaks are hardcoded into the script.
+tdc_plot <output/X1.root> ... <output/XN.root> <output folder>: compares the TDC values for the four detectors.
+Note that the locations of the peaks are taken from ../calibrate/plots.cpp (FT & BT), but they can be overwritten locally in any .cpp file.

+mul_compare <match/X1.root> ... <match/XN.root> <output folder>: illustrates how each peak depends on "mul".